ngbolin/Jap2Eng/README.md

 For pre-training, we are using data from the [JParaCrawl](https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/) dataset, the largest publicly available English-Japanese parallel corpus created by NTT.

 #### Tokenization
-For tokenization, I opted for [SentencePiece from Google](https://github.com/google/sentencepiece) (similar to Assignment 3) which treats each sentence as a sequence of Unicode characters; there is no language-dependent logic.
+For tokenization, I opted for the unigram tokenizer from [SentencePiece from Google](https://github.com/google/sentencepiece) (similar to Assignment 3) which treats each sentence as a sequence of Unicode characters; there is no language-dependent logic.
 This is applied across both the Japanese and English corpus to tokenize the sentences into tokens (via words).

 ### Model (Updated 26 Mar 2026)